Nu-invariants of extra-twisted connected sums: Extra-twisted connected sums

-From this we can deduce the following necessary conditions for realising a given configuration (see~\cite[\S 6.3]{xtcs} for explanation) by a $\thet$-\hk rotation of some $(Z_+, \K_-)$ and $(Z_-, \K_-)$. \begin{enumerate} \item $N_+ + N_-$ is non-degenerate of signature $(2, \rk - 2)$. \item $N_\pm^\thet$ contains the restriction of some Kähler class from $Z_\pm$; in particular $N_\pm^\thet$ is non-trivial. \item If we let $\Lambda_\pm$ be a primitive overlattice of $N_\pm + N_\mp^{\not=\thet}$ in $L$, then $\K_\pm$ is \emph{$\Lambda_\pm$-polarised}, \ie $\Pic \K_\pm$ contains $\Lambda_\pm$. \end{enumerate} On the other hand, it turns out to be possible to express a sufficient condition for being able to match some elements from a pair of families in terms of those families containing suitably generic $\Lambda_\pm$-polarised K3 surfaces.
-Recall that marked K3 surfaces whose Picard lattice contains a fixed lattice $\Lambda \subset L$ can be parametrised by their periods, which belong to the Griffiths domain
+On the other hand, it turns out to be possible to express a sufficient condition for being able to match some elements from a pair of families in terms of those families containing suitably generic $\Lambda_\pm$-polarised K3 surfaces.
+For completeness, let us describe the notion of genericity that we need, even though we will not use any of the technical details.
+Recall that marked K3 surfaces whose Picard lattice contains a fixed primitive lattice $\Lambda \subset L$ of signature $(1, \rk \Lambda - 1)$ can be parametrised by their periods, which belong to the Griffiths domain

 where the second description gives rise to a complex analytic structure.